Met Police: Dame Cressida Dick says she has no intention of quitting

 She said: "There is no place in the Met for racism and sexism and for bullying.

-"In the last few days I have gone out to my colleagues and said enough is enough.
+"In the last few days I have gone out to my colleagues and said enough is enough."

-"The Met's reputation has been tarnished [by the report] and also some other things that have happened and come to light in the last few months."
+She added the force's "reputation has been tarnished [by the report] and also some other awful things that have happened and come to light in the last several months".

 An independent review into the Met's standards, led by Baroness Louise Casey of Blackstock, will examine the force's vetting, recruitment and training procedures following the murder of Sarah Everard.